Nota-NetsPresso/BK-SDM/README.md

 # Block-removed Knowledge-distilled Stable Diffusion Model (BK-SDM)

-This is the official codebase for [BK-SDM: Architecturally Compressed Stable Diffusion for Efficient Text-to-Image Generation](https://openreview.net/forum?id=bOVydU0XKC), which has been accepted to [ICCV 2023 Demo Track](https://iccv2023.thecvf.com/) and [ICML 2023 Workshop on ES-FoMo](https://es-fomo.com/).
+This is the official codebase for [**BK-SDM: Architecturally Compressed Stable Diffusion for Efficient Text-to-Image Generation**](https://openreview.net/forum?id=bOVydU0XKC), which has been accepted to [ICCV 2023 Demo Track](https://iccv2023.thecvf.com/) and [ICML 2023 Workshop on ES-FoMo](https://es-fomo.com/).

 BK-SDMs are lightweight text-to-image synthesis models, achieved by compressing [Stable Diffusion v1.4](https://huggingface.co/CompVis/stable-diffusion-v1-4):
   - Certain residual and attention blocks are eliminated from the U-Net of SDM-v1.4.
-  - Distillation pretraining is conducted with very limited training data, but it (surprisingly) remains effective.
+  - Distillation pretraining is conducted with very limited data, but it (surprisingly) remains effective.

 ## Installation